 If you are interested in volunteering at the Penn Museum, please review the volunteer opportunities listed and then submit an application for a specific opportunity.
 Applications will only be considered for these opportunities.
 The Penn Museum’s volunteer needs vary throughout the year.
 If you don’t see a position that is a good fit or of particular interest to you now, please plan to check back at a future time.
 Applications are reviewed on a rolling basis unless otherwise noted.

-Description: The Penn Museum is embarking on a major Building Transformation that includes significant renovations to our public spaces and galleries.
+The Penn Museum is embarking on a major Building Transformation that includes significant renovations to our public spaces and galleries.
 Since we are not closing the Museum during these changes, we need additional support to help guests navigate our space and gallery closures.
-The Visitor Services Department is seeking volunteers, Visitor Services Pathfinders (VSP) to assist in providing Museum visitors an outstanding guest experience while the building undergoes improvements.
+Visitor Services Pathfinders (VSP) will assist in providing Museum visitors an outstanding guest experience while the building undergoes improvements.

-The Visitor Services Pathfinder (VSP) will assist guests in the galleries, by helping them find the best route to reach the exhibits and museum amenities they wish to see.
-The VSP will also support the Visitor Services Department staff in welcoming guests to the Museum and informing the guests of the programs, events, policies and amenities of the institution.
+Visitor Services Pathfinders (VSP) are Penn Museum ambassadors, enthusiasts, and in-gallery directional support.
+Whether helping guests find the best route to reach a certain must-see exhibition or leading them to the café for a snack break, Visitor Services Pathfinders are there to help.
+They will also support the Visitor Services Department staff in welcoming guests to the Museum and informing the guests of the programs, events, policies and amenities of the institution.

 Required Training: All applicants must pass an in-person or phone call interview with the Visitor Services Department Managers before beginning training.
 VSPs are expected to attend two 3-hour training sessions with the Visitor Services department, and engage in individual practice.